Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.

 If you've used All In One SEO Pack or HeadSpace2 before using this plugin, you might want to import all your old titles and descriptions.
 You can do that easily using the built-in import functionality.
 There's also import functionality for some of the older Yoast plugins like Robots Meta and RSS footer.

-Read this migration guide if you still have questions about migrating from another SEO plugin to WordPress SEO.
+Read this migration guide if you still have questions about migrating from another SEO plugin to Yoast SEO.

-Be sure to also check out the News SEO module if you need Google News Sitemaps.
-It tightly integrates with WordPress SEO to give you the combined power of News Sitemaps and full Search Engine Optimization.
+Be sure to also check out the premium News SEO module if you need Google News Sitemaps.
+It tightly integrates with Yoast SEO to give you the combined power of News Sitemaps and full Search Engine Optimization.

 For more info, check out the following articles:

-26 of 300 support threads in the last two months have been resolved.
+233 of 421 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?